roninio/gae-shopify-python-boilerplate/README.md

 Than you can goto localhost:8080/shop/THE SHOP YOU WANT/gettoken

 thats it after this you will have in the datastore information regarding the shop and the token.

+see more info how shopify connection works : https://github.com/Shopify/shopify_python_api

 The below information is from Project of Google App Engine